raffazizzi/wartime-diamondback/_templates/incipit-pages.md

 document: mei filename
 ---

-- In <citation for where this composition is available>
+- In (citation for where this composition is available)
-- <a href="Primo Link">Music Library Stacks Call Number</a>
+- (Link to Primo) <a href="Primo Link">Music Library Stacks Call Number</a>
-- Other editions available in <a href="external link" target="_blank">where is it available</a> [If a digital edition is available link to it and identify website/name of site]
+- Other editions available in <a href="external link" target="_blank">where is it available</a> (If a digital edition is available link to it and identify website/name of site)